snegorania/Project-To-Do-Game/README.md

  3. Ban users.
 ## Tamagachi status
  1. Healthy (100-40hp):
-   -Hill -15 coins + 10hp
+   +Hill -15 coins + 10hp
  2. Ill(40-1hp):
-   -Hill -10 coins + 15hp
+   +Hill -10 coins + 15hp
-   -After 20hp guest help
+   +After 20hp guest help
  3. Dead (0hp):
-   -User can't change tasks and lists and mark them as done for 24 hours of tamagachi hill
+   +User can't change tasks and lists and mark them as done for 24 hours of tamagachi hill

 ## P.s. what can be added (if will be enough time to do this)
-	-Calendars
+	+Calendars
-	-Other thingth to shop not only hilling
+	+Other thingth to shop not only hilling
-	-Dayly habit tracking
+	+Dayly habit tracking
-	-More statistics for user or guest (and for the admin obviously) -Task difficulty
+	+More statistics for user or guest (and for the admin obviously) +Task difficulty
-	-More ways for admin to modedrate difficulty.
+	+More ways for admin to modedrate difficulty.
 I macket in process of thinking, tabels of DB in progress of thinking